Bambu-Research-Group/RFID-Tag-Guide/README.md

 A Proxmark3 Easy is sufficient for all the tasks that need to be done.
 You can buy a clone from Alixepress, Amazon or Dangerous Things.

-## Hacking a Bambulab Tag and readout of its data
+## Hacking a Bambu Lab Tag and readout of its data

 We document here the most simple approach to get all required A-Keys and the data of the tag.
 The easiest way is to sniff the data.